jobe-m/ownkeepass/README.md

 Status of Keepass 2 database support:
 * Database code from KeepassX 2 is already compiling in my sandbox.
 KeepassX 2 database writer and reader needs to be integrated, too.
-* Due to name space conflicts with the old KeepassX 0.4.3 code base I need to put the database code into separate libs
+* Due to name space conflicts with the old KeepassX 0.4.3 code base I need to rework some parts of the old database code

 Roadmap
 -------